diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_3/US310/readme.md

 ## 5. Tests

 The following tests validate the acceptance criteria defined for US310.
-They ensure that only valid show proposals are created, that all drones are used in the figures, the template is applied, and the show request and video simulation are properly associated.
+They ensure that only valid show proposals are created.

 ---